DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference: Methodology

 \section{Methodology}

-We introduce \textbf{DialDefer}, a framework for measuring how dialogic framing affects LLM judgment.
+We introduce \textsc{DialDefer}, a framework for measuring how dialogic framing affects LLM judgment.
 When identical information is presented as a statement to verify versus a speaker to evaluate, models exhibit systematic judgment shifts.
 We quantify these shifts using the \emph{Dialogic Deference Score} (DDS), a directional metric capturing whether conversational framing induces deference or skepticism.
 Figure~\ref{fig:pipeline} illustrates the framework.
 We evaluate two settings: (1) a \textbf{Unified Benchmark} comprising nine Q/A datasets transformed into paired conditions (Figure~\ref{fig:pipeline}a), and (2) \textbf{r/AIO}, a naturalistic dataset of interpersonal conflicts from Reddit (Figure~\ref{fig:pipeline}b), testing whether effects generalize to complex, emotionally charged conversations.